vincentportier/toudo/README.md

-# <center>TOUDOU</center>
+# <center>TOUDO</center>

-Todou is a to do list app inspired by Todoist.
+Toudo is a to do list app inspired by Todoist.
 This project was created with React and Firebase.
 This app was made for training purposes only and is not affiliated with Todoist.

 🚀 Check live version: [TOUDOU](https://toudo.netlify.app/)